-With the return of the radiology job market to a more healthy state, medical student applications to residency programs have steadily increased over the past several years.
-But, that got me thinking.
+With the increasingly hot job market for new radiologists, medical student applications to residency programs have steadily increased over the past several years.
+But that got me thinking.
 Is the specialty of radiology better off with more hardcore medical students wanting to enter the profession?
-Or, does radiology benefit more from residents who truly want to be here when times are tough?
+Or does radiology benefit more from residents who genuinely want to be here when times are tough?
 So, let’s go through the advantages and disadvantages of having both a competitive and a non-competitive application process.
-And then, we will come up with a conclusion to the final question: Is the specialty radiology better off with increased competition?
+And then, we will come up with a conclusion to the final question: Is the specialty of radiology better off with increased competition?

 What Happens With A Competitive Application Process